-In conformance with the "Student Right-to-Know Act" of 1990, completion and transfer rate statistics can be viewed at http://srtk.ccco.edu/index.asp or are available in the offices of the Vice Presidents of Academic Affairs and Student Services, and the office of the Associated Students of Solano College.
-Additional information is also available on the College's web site in the Research and Planning area under the title "Student Information and Statistics."
+Compliance with the Student Right-to-Know and Campus Security Act of 1990, completion and transfer rate statistics can be viewed at http://srtk.cccco.edu/index.asp.

 ADMISSIONS AND RECORDS (A&R)

 The Admissions and Records office is located in the Student Services building.